DILCISBoard/E-ARK-DIP/README.md

 ### Draft versions

-The most up-to-date version of the SIP specification is being managed in markdown format in this GitHub repository.
+The most up-to-date version of the DIP specification is being managed in markdown format in this GitHub repository.

 This is a draft version of the specification that is being collaboratively edited by multiple experts.

-An HTML version of the E-ARK Submission Information Package Specification is available on the [specification folder](./specification/) of this repository.
+An HTML version of the E-ARK Dissemenation Information Package Specification is available on the [specification folder](./specification/) of this repository.

 See [Markdown documentation ](https://guides.github.com/features/mastering-markdown/) for a deeper understanding on how to edit Markdown documents.